agorafoundation/agora/SECURITY.md

 ## Reporting Security Issues

-If you discover a security issue in this repository, please follow these steps to responsibly disclose it:
+If you discover any security issue in this repository, please adhear to the steps below:

-1. **Do not create a public GitHub issue.** Security vulnerabilities should not be publicly disclosed until they have been adequately addressed.
+1. **Do not create a public GitHub issue.** To help prevent a potential attack on Agora, we prefer notification of security vulnerabilities be sent directly to maintainors and not on publicly visible forms.

-2. **Email**: Send an email to [brian@freeagora.org](mailto:brian@freeagora.org) with a detailed description of the security issue.
-Use the subject line: `[Security Issue] <Brief description of the issue>`.
+3. **Email**: Send an email to [brian@freeagora.org](mailto:brian@freeagora.org) with a description of the security issue and other information that can be used to help maintainors replicate the event.
+Use the subject line: `[Security Issue] <Description of the issue>`.

-3. **Response**: You can expect a response to your report within 48 hours acknowledging receipt of your email.
+4. **Response**: You can expect a response within 48 hours acknowledging receipt of your email.

-4. **Coordination**: We will work with you to assess the severity of the issue and, if applicable, to develop and test a patch.
+5. **Coordination**: We will work on, develop, and test a patch to ensure the security issue is not exploited.

 ## Security Updates

-We are committed to addressing security vulnerabilities promptly.
-When a security issue is reported and confirmed, we will:

-- Investigate and assess the issue's impact.
-- Develop and test a fix or patch.
-- Coordinate the release of the fix.

-We will do our best to provide regular updates on the progress of resolving the issue and an estimated timeline for the release of the fix.
+We will provide regular updates on the progress of resolving the issue and an estimated timeline for the release of the fix.

 ## Code of Conduct